Architecture¶

 selectors defined for it, and the style declarations that should be

-s that match the selectors.
+applied for the Nodes that match the selectors.
 For example, in

 a little stylesheet like this: